mbret/chewie-system/README.md

 # Install node.js on raspberry
 - https://nodejs.org/dist/
-- rasp2 -> arm7l.tar
+- rasp2 -> arm7l.tar or arm6l.tar
+- you can download directly binaries and copy the content inside /usr/local or /etc/node.
+Remember to add to your path node & npm

 # Install on Windows
+- npm install -g gulp
+- npm install node-gyp (because some modules needs to be compiled then and will fail if you do not previously download gyp)
 - npm install

 # Install on raspberry (debian)
-- sudo apt-get install mpg123
+- apt-get install mpg123
+- npm install -g gulp
+- npm install node-gyp (because some modules needs to be compiled then and will fail if you do not previously download gyp)
 - npm install

-# Run daemon
+# Run system
 - npm start

+# Test system
+- npm test

-# Customize daemon
+# Customize system
-- use config.local.js
+- check /config folder

 Task:
     - schedule